 |Per Each Additional Adopting Employer|

-Check out the list below of some of ERSOP’s features.
+Check out the list below of some of ERSOP’s features:

-- ERISA Plan Consulting and Administration
+- ERISA plan consulting and administration

-Why does ERSOP charge a flat rate?
+Why does ERSOP charge a flat fee?